Eastside Medical Park Women's Group

 How is frequent urination diagnosed?

 During a physical exam, Dr. Kupferman will assess your symptoms and inquire about your lifestyle habits and medical history.
 Be prepared to discuss any medications you take, how much fluid you typically consume and whether you are drinking more than usual or taking over-the-counter or prescription diuretics — which can also stimulate symptoms.
 In some cases, additional tests, such as an ultrasound or urodynamics, may be ordered.

 Treatment for frequent urination typically involves treating the underlying condition.
 If you have a UTI, for example, you will need antibiotics.
-If you have overactive bladder syndrome, Dr. Kupferman may prescribe a medication designed to calm the bladder.
-Limiting fluids such as water, soup and tea before bedtime and cutting back on caffeine and alcohol can also help manage your symptoms.
-Kegel exercises, which strengthen bladder muscles, may help if you’ve given birth.
+If you have overactive bladder syndrome, Dr. Kupferman may discuss bladder training, pelvic floor physical therapy, or a prescription for a medication designed to calm the bladder may be recommended to patients.
+Limiting fluids such as water, soup, and tea before bedtime and cutting back on caffeine and alcohol can also help manage your symptoms.
 In some cases, patients may find it helpful to wear an adult undergarment/underwear temporarily, while seeking treatment for the condition.

 "Dr. Dvorak is absolutely wonderful!...She is very friendly and knows her stuff.
 She genuinely seems to love what she does!
 Thank you for your time and care Dr. Dvorak!"